-According to the National Safety Council, most sever injuries and accidental deaths come from unintentional home and car accidents.
-While most people consider their home a safe haven from the outside world, there are preventative measures families can take to properly secure their home in order to avoid an ill fated tragedy.
+According to the National Safety Council, most severe injuries and accidental deaths come from unintentional home and car accidents.
+While most people consider their home a safe haven from the outside world, there are preventative measures families can take to properly secure their home in order to avoid an ill-fated tragedy.

-Here are seven safety tips to keeping your kids safe:
+Here are seven safety tips for keeping your kids safe:

 1. Home Alarm

 Installing a home alarm can protect your home and your family from an intruder.
 Homes with security systems are a deterrent for burglars, as they would prefer to break into a home less likely to alert authorities.
 Companies like Xfinitity Home Security provide families with peace of mind that their homes and children are protected.